liqula/re-fine/pkg/prelude/docs/RULES.md

    RATIONALE: it's both better for small screens and less 1-dimensional and thus more readable on any screen.

+### finding names

+Append natural numbers to names in order to avoid name shadowing warnings.

+RATIONALE:
+- trailing `_` is already used by react-flux, blaze, lucid etc..
+- leading `_` is used by lens and, worse, has the special meaning as a typed hole.
+- tailing `'` has an informal meaning in analysis that is different from what we have in mind here (it's somehow the next step in an iteration).
+- leading `'` is a syntax error (and also would be very confusing).

 ### tests

 Tests are written using hspec, hspec-discover.
 Every package has its